george-hawkins/esp32-setup-material/docs/NOTES.md

     $ ng serve --open

-By default a canned next-steps page opens, but if you've already minimized things, as I did, then a very unexciting empty page opens.
+By default, a canned next-steps page opens, but if you've already minimized things, as I did, then a very unexciting empty page opens.
 However, if you keep it open it will automatically update to show changes, as you make them, to the project.

 The automatic updating only goes so far, sometimes you'll see errors that aren't really errors - you just have to kill and restart `ng serve`.